zwacky/wicki-io/content/posts/_index.md

 ---
-title: Blog posts
+title: "Blog posts"
-description: Blog posts about Tech, Books and in between by Simon Wicki.
+description: "Blog posts about Tech, Books and in between by Simon Wicki."
 ---